UWDIRECT/UWDIRECT.github.io/grading.md

 ## Class Participation

-Class participation will be graded based on project related presentations, e.g. stand ups, technology reviews and project summaries.
+Class participation will be graded based on project related presentations, e.g. stand ups, technology reviews and project summaries, as well as in exercises and polls.

 ## Course Project